chantsin/ecg-classification-via-fft/README.md

 ### Those Affected

-This project can be significant if it was scaled to a larger setting.
+This project can be significant if it is scaled to a larger setting.
 Being able to have access to this tool in a hospital setting should definitely help physicians of different levels to have better and more accurate diagnosis.
 It is possible to help medical students and residents in training when they are still learning about how to interpret ECG signals.
 In terms of business value, I believe this could also be implemented in current technologies.
 Imagine having a smart watch that would take your ECG on a regular basis and have feedback about your heart condition.
-This would be significant for people who may have underlying unknown heart conditions that have not seen a doctor yet.
+This would be significant for people who may have unknown underlying heart conditions that have not seen a doctor yet.
 To have a device tell you that you may have an underlying condition advising you to see a physician can be lifesaving.

 ### Data Science Solution